 There is no dumb question when it comes to marketing.
-Jump into Bounce House to make marketing your small business simple.
+Here at Bounce House we strongly believe that marketing can be a simple and effective way to get new clients or customers, as well as something that can be done at-home or on-the-go.
 Check out the answers to some of the most widely asked online marketing questions below.

 1. What is a hashtag… and can I just make one up?